-If you are interested to see a place before it is overrun with tourists and especially before its essence has degenerated, it is advisable to visit as soon as possible the still this uncrowded destinations.
+If you are interested to see a place before it is overrun with tourists and especially before its essence has degenerated, it is advisable to visit as soon as possible the still these uncrowded destinations.

 Folegandros in Greece

-One of them is the island of Folegandros in Greece: island similar to the more famous Santorini, which is not yet a mass tourism destination preserving authentic landscapes, cliffs and white postcard buildings.
+One of them is the island of Folegandros in Greece: island similar to the more famous Santorini, which is not yet a mass tourism destination preserving authentic landscapes, cliffs, and white postcard buildings.
 The streets of Folegandros are made of slate and a hike along the coast is one of the best ways to reach hidden beaches as Katergo.

 Svalbard in Norway

 As well as Iceland attracts many visitors, even the Svalbard Islands begin to be more attractive to tourists.
 An archipelago located between Norway and the North Pole.
-It offers a magnificent setting and wildlife that has no equal: polar bears, reindeer, walruses and seals.
-Once on the island you will be able to delight with excursions with snowmobiling or dog sledding to visit the protected reserves and glaciers.
+It offers a magnificent setting and wildlife that has no equal: polar bears, reindeer, walruses, and seals.
+Once on the island, you will be able to delight with excursions with snowmobiling or dog sledding to visit the protected reserves and glaciers.

 North Stradbroke Island, Australia

-One of the best-kept secrets of Australia, are located off the coast of Brisbane.
+One of the best-kept secrets of Australia are located off the coast of Brisbane.
 Straddie is the second largest sand isle in the world, reachable by a ferry across Moreton Bay Marine National Park.
 What you can do on the island?
-Diving, snorkeling, surfing and whale watching.
+Diving, snorkeling, surfing, and whale watching.
 The small villages of the island are full of clubs and art galleries.